 College of Liberal Arts

 In all of my work at the Mount, I strive toward excellence in the areas of teaching, research, and service in the Catholic liberal arts tradition, which, as our mission articulates, "encourages each student to undertake free and rigorous inquiry leading to a reflective and creative understanding of the traditions which shape the communities in which we live."
 This is essential to participating in that which nourishes and sustains us all.
-As a teacher-scholar and Chair of the Department of English at Mount St. Mary's University, I am deeply mindful of my responsibility to provide all students with the interpretive and explanatory skills essential to realizing our institution's charge.
+As a teacher-scholar at Mount St. Mary's University, I am deeply mindful of my responsibility to provide all students with the interpretive and explanatory skills essential to realizing our institution's charge.

 English courses challenge our students to participate in reflective and discursive practices through the reading of literary works.
 They encourage the development of modes of questioning that lead individuals to deepen and extend the range of their thinking.
 By this process, they may make critically informed decisions and meaningful connections with their private, public, spiritual, and academic communities.